alondmnt/joplin-plugin-tag-navigator/README.md

 - Furthermore, every checkbox in the text (even ones that are not tagged by any inline #tag) may be defined as a tag using a custom regex such as `(?<=^|\s)([#]|\-\s\[[x\s@\?!~]\])([^\s#'\"]*\w)?`.
     - You may then use queries to search for tag-tasks based on their state (`- [ ]`, `- [x]`, `- [@]`, ...).
 - Supported additional checkbox styles
+    - Set as done by clicking on a checkbox in the search panel.
+    - Toggle between all states by right-clicking on a checkbox.

 ![custom checkboxes](img/checkboxes.png)